 The Calling of the Mage

 Practitioners of the use of magic are known to themselves as mages and to others as magicians.
 Mages are different from the rest and they know it.
 It takes a life of dedication to obscure and arcane arts to tap into thaumaturgic phenomena and as a result mages are rare and tend to live a life apart.
 Many mages look on non-mages with pity or dismissal, while non-mages tend to look on mages as worthy of respectful reserve (at best) or naked suspicion (at worse).
-In rural areas a mage that has the sponsorship of the local nobility is respected but is otherwise shunned.
+In rural areas a mage that has the sponsorship of the local nobility is bowed to but otherwise may be shunned.
 Some mages like to revel in how different they are and wear the trapping of mage-hood like robes and staves.
 Others however like to blend into the background by using ordinary clothes and hidden items like daggers.

 Humans can become mages including all specialists.
 Most specialists are Humans as it was among them that specialization was developed.
 The seven 'schools' into which spells fall are Illusion, Enchantment, Transmutation, Evocation, Conjuration, Necromancy and Prognostication.

-Elves can and do become mages but in Elvish society it seems that the distinction between mages and clergy is blurred by the Elvish apprehension that “all the Universe is magical and we both participate in and venerate the Universe”.
+Elves can and do become mages but in Elvish society it seems that the distinction between mages and clergy is blurred by the Elvish apprehension that 'all the Universe is magical and we both participate in and venerate the Universe'.
 As such mages in Elvish society have more of a pastoral role than they do in others.
 Elvish culture has a preference for Prognostication, Illusion and Enchantment but only those Elves who live among Humans ever become specialists.
-Half Elves can be both generalists and specialists.
+Half-Elves can be both generalists and specialists.

 Half-Orcs can become mages (always generalists) if they have lived in Human society.